mu-arch/skyfolder/readme.md

 # JollyFolder

-**A Barebones program to quickly share a folder over the network.**
+**A Barebones program to quickly share folders on the network.**

 JollyFolder enables you to quickly and easily spin up a self-contained HTTP server to share files.
-Designed for busy people that don't want to remember how to configure anything.
+Designed for busy people that don't want to remember how to configure stuff.
 Ships with good defaults and includes a built-in management GUI to quickly check the boxes on exactly what features you want.

 ### Project goals:
 - Security, should be safe to expose to the open internet